AaryanPanigrahi/RPPicoTFT-ILI9341-ImageBuffer-CPP/README.md

 I ran the following code on the RP2350B (RP Pico 2)

+For an implementation in C - check out [RPPicoTFT-ILI9341-ImageBuffer-C](https://github.com/AaryanPanigrahi/RPPicoTFT-ILI9341-ImageBuffer-C)

 ## Usage
 ### Writing to the buffer
 While old funcionality is the same as the library linked above, I added the convinience of writing pixels directly to the buffer